American Star Sugar Cookies

 -

-Beat in the egg, vanilla extract, and almond extract just until smooth and fully incorporated.
+Beat in the egg, vanilla extract, and almond extract until the mixture looks smooth and slightly thickened.

 -